 How to change owners

-- Check the box next to the file or folder you want to transfer to another owner.
+- Click the file you want to transfer to someone else.

 - Click Save changes.

 After you make someone else the owner of a file, you can edit the file unless the new owner decides to change your access.